Physical Fitness: Meaning, Importance, Key Components & Program

 4. Maintains Bone Health

-The next benefit of physical fitness training is to strengthen bones.
+The next benefit of fitness training is to strengthen bones.
 People who actively exercise have been shown to have better bone density and muscle strength.
-Inactivity causes loss of bone!
+Inactivity causes loss of bone.

-Physical fitness can also prevent osteoporosis, especially in people who are still aged 20-30 years.
-Exercise works on bones much like it works on muscles — it makes them stronger.
+Physical fitness can also prevent osteoporosis, especially in people aged 20-30.
+Exercise strengthens bones like it strengthens muscles.

-Exercise is important for building strong bones when we are younger, and it is essential for maintaining bone strength when we are older.
-Because bone is living tissue, it changes over time in response to the forces placed upon it.
+Exercise is important for building strong bones when we are younger and for maintaining bone strength when we are older.
+Because bone is a living tissue, it changes over time in response to the forces placed upon it.

 5. Improve Mood and Mental Health

-Physical fitness training can also improve your mood.
-In addition to increasing levels of the endorphin hormone that can trigger feelings of pleasure and positive feelings.
-Exercises can also divert the negative things that are raging in your mind.
+Physical fitness training can also improve mood.
+Increasing levels of the endorphin hormone can trigger feelings of pleasure and positivity.

 People who exercise regularly tend to do so because it gives them an enormous sense of well-being.
 They feel more energetic throughout the day, sleep better at night, have sharper memories, and feel more relaxed and positive about themselves and their lives.